aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

 To _consume_ a message, you can use a graphical interface called [Kowl](https://github.com/cloudhut/kowl).
 It allows you to explore information about our Kafka cluster, such as brokers, topics, or consumer groups.

-1. Create a Kubernetes pod and service to deploy and access Kowl.
+1. Create a Kubernetes Pod and service to deploy and access Kowl.
 Create a file named `kafka-crab-consume.yaml` with the content below:
 ```yaml
 apiVersion: v1
 kind: Pod